Yevhen Chervonenko: Biography

 In 2008–2010 Yevhen Chervonenko worked as the First Deputy Head of Kyiv City State Administration.
 From March 2011 – the Head of the Aviation Department of the Emergencies Ministry of Ukraine, then – Assistant of Minister Viktor Baloha.
 He was also the Head of security of the President Yuschenko, who offered him to become the Head of The Ministry of Internal Affairs.

 After finishing his political career he started a new project — "A2B.Direct".
 "A2B.Direct" is an online service that provides direct interaction between carriers and cargo holders at all stages.
 This service provides the search for the best cargo carrier, is able to keep in touch with the driver 24/7, provides the entire workflow cycle, insurance and legal support.
 Service users are able to track their cargo online and completely get rid of forwarding margins.
 Carriers and landowners are able to quickly find current deals and plan their load, reducing idle runs to a minimum.

-Chervonenko was an independent candidate in constituency 79 (which included the cities Vasylivka and Enerhodar and surrounding settlements) in the 2014 Ukrainian parliamentary election.
-He finished fourth with 11.49% of the votes, winner Volodomyr Bandurov (and also independent candidate) got 21.81% of the vote.
+Chervonenko was an independent candidate in Ukraine's 79th electoral district (which included the cities Vasylivka and Enerhodar and surrounding settlements) in the 2014 Ukrainian parliamentary election.
+He finished fourth with 11.49% of the vote, the winner, Volodomyr Bandurov, (another independent candidate) got 21.81% of the vote.

-In the 2019 Ukrainian parliamentary election Chervonenko unsuccessfully participated in a constituency of Odessa.
-In constituency 134 situated in Odessa's Malynovsky Raion as an independent candidate he with 16.85% of the votes finished second after Oleh Koliev of the Servant of the People party (Koliev Gained 35.12%).
+In the 2019 Ukrainian parliamentary election Chervonenko unsuccessfully participated in a constituency of Odesa.
+In constituency 134 situated in Odesa's Malynovsky Raion as an independent candidate he with 16.85% of the votes finished second after Oleh Koliev of the Servant of the People party (Koliev Gained 35.12%).

-In the October 2020 Ukrainian local elections Chervonenko is candidate for Mayor of Odessa for the party Nash Kray.
+In the October 2020 Ukrainian local elections Chervonenko was a candidate for Mayor of Odesa for the party Our Land.